codekrafter/CybersecurityJournal/OverTheWire/Leviathan.md

 This level features an executable called `level3`.
 When run with `ltrace` it shows that it prompts for a password, and then compares it to "snlprintf".
 When I exit `ltrace` and execute it normally, I am able to pass that password in and get access to a shell which is able to print the contents of the password file.

 The password for level 4 is `vuH0coox6m`

+## Level 4 - Encoding/Hidden Files Reprise

+When I list the home directory I see that the only content is `.trash`, when I move into `.trash` I see a file called `bin`.
+When I run that it spits out some binary, which when converted to ASCII, it prints out the password.

+The password for level 5 is `Tith4cokei`

+## Level 5 - Symbolic Links

+This level has a binary called `leviathan5` in the home directory.
+When I run it it appears to just print the contents of `/tmp/file.log`.
+I also run `ls -l` and see that the binary is owned by `leviathan6`.
+When I make a symbolic link to leviathan6's password at `/tmp/file.log` and run the binary, it prints the password.

+The password for level 6 is `UgaoFee4li`

+## Level 7 - Brute Forcing

+Level 7 has an executable that takes a 4 digit pin as an input.
+Due to it only being 4 digits, I simply created a bash script to brute force it until the pin matched up.
+Once it succeeded it put me into a shell that allowed me to `cat` the password file into stdio.

+The password for level 7 is `ahy7MaeBo9`